 Successful completion of one of these options satisfies requirements for a master of arts degree.

 Graduate students in multicategorical special education are required to pass the Test of Basic Skills or the Test of Academic Proficiency (or its equivalent) and the General Curriculum Test (# 163) prior to beginning EDGSP 525: Methods of Teaching Students with Disabilities.
+Graduate students in multicategorical special education are required to pass the LBS I test prior to student teaching or practicum.

 Professional Development Program